germal/OpenCVB/README.md

 just add them to the VB_Classes Project in the Python directory – and the script will be present in the user interface.

-Python scripts that would like a stream of images from the camera need to use the “PyStream.py” import.
+Python scripts that need a stream of images from the camera should use the “PyStream.py” import.
 There are numerous examples of how to do this: see AddWeighted_Trackbar_PS.py or Camshift_PS.py.
 The “_PS” suffix is an OpenCVB convention that indicates it is a Python Streaming script that expects a stream of RGB and Depth images.
 NOTE: The Python script name MUST END WITH \_PS for